tringular/Basic_minimal/README.md

-## Welcome to Shiatsu & Flowers
+## Bringing Shiatsu & Flowers

-You can use the [editor on GitHub](https://github.com/tringular/basic/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+Here is space where I can create some content.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+What is the purpose of Shiatsu & Flowers?

-### Markdown
+### Shiatsu

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+### can i create a second mark down here?

 ```markdown
 Syntax highlighted code block